Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 The most important parts of the template are these directories:
 - `src` is where your F# source code lives
-- `public` is the ouput directory when you compile F# to javascript
+- `dist` is the ouput directory when you compile F# to javascript
 - `package.json` is used by Node.js to give information to the Node.js package manager (npm for short) that allows it to identify the project as well as handle the project's *dependencies*
 - `webpack.config.js` will contain our "compiler configuration" with [webpack](https://webpack.js.org/).
 We will talk about Webpack in great detail at a later chapter because it is an advanced topic.